-Building estimates prove to be a life of any construction business.
+Building estimates prove to be the backbone of any construction business.
 The success of any project significantly depends on the budget plan made for the project.
 Construction is somewhat a trickier process that involves many variables.
 Estimating the accurate cost of the construction project poses many challenges to the people associated with the construction industry.

 There are two sides to an estimated cost that must be encountered.
-Firstly, the building estimate should not be too high so that the client backs off and choose some other bidder.
-Secondly, bidding too low will cause many problems in the long run leading to a severe financial crisis.
+Firstly, the building construction cost estimate should not be too high so that the client backs off and choose some other bidder.
+Secondly, bidding too low will cause many problems, in the long run, leading to a severe financial crisis.
 So, building estimates must be carried out carefully to profit both the client and the construction company.

 Costs Involved in Building Estimates